eltontay/Employee-Vesting-Contracts/README.md

-# **BlueJay Employee Token Compensation Smart Contract**
+# ** Employee Token Compensation Smart Contract**

 ## **Introduction**

-The task is to create smart contract(s) for an employee token compensation scheme at Bluejay.
-The compensation scheme rewards employee of Bluejay according to the overall performance of the protocol, signaled by the token's total supply.
+The task is to create smart contract(s) for an employee token compensation scheme.
+The compensation scheme rewards employee according to the overall performance of the protocol, signaled by the token's total supply.
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 ## **Getting Started**